refinedev/refine/documentation/blog/2022-03-01-refine-invoice-genarator-p2.md

 Thanks to the [refine-strapi-v4 dataProvider](https://refine.dev/docs/guides-and-concepts/data-provider/strapi-v4/#relations-population), we can use the data of collections that are related to each other.

-In order to use the fields of the collections that are related to each other, we must populate the collections in `metaData`.
+In order to use the fields of the collections that are related to each other, we must populate the collections in `meta`.

-Populate the contacts, companies and missions related with our Invoice collection in metaData.
+Populate the contacts, companies and missions related with our Invoice collection in meta.

 <details>
 <summary>Show Code</summary>